Bayesian Prompt Learning for Image-Language Model Generalization: Method

-Solving Eq.~\ref{eq:cocoop} with the marginal likelihood defined as in Eq.~\ref{eq:probabilistic} is intractable, as it requires computing $p_\gamma(\rvr | \x) p_\gamma(\x)$.
-Instead, we resort to deriving a lower bound, by introducing a variational posterior distribution $\pi_\phi(\x)$ from which the residual $\rvr_\gamma$ can be sampled.
+Solving Eq.~\ref{eq:cocoop} with the marginal likelihood from Eq.~\ref{eq:probabilistic} is intractable, as it requires computing $p_\gamma(\rvr | \x) p_\gamma(\x)$.
+Instead, we resort to deriving a lower bound by introducing a variational posterior distribution $\pi_\phi(\x)$ from which the residual $\rvr_\gamma$ can be sampled.
 The variational bound is defined as: